-- 2. Select Pre-Stored Pattern Mode from the Operating Mode group box.
-The Pattern Mode panel is displayed. - In the menu bar click the Load button and select add\72.txt.
-The file is typically stored in the folder named C:\Texas Instruments-DLP\DLPC900REF-SW-5.0.0\DLPC900REF-GUI\Images and Batch files\, then LCR[DMD]\Images\ folder depending on which DLPC900 DMD EVM is being used.
+- 1. Continuing from the previous set of steps, click the Browse button and select the firmware file in step 8 or the renamed version. - 2.
+Select Pre-Stored Pattern Mode from the Operating Mode group box.
+The Pattern Mode panel is displayed. - 3.
+In the menu bar click the Load button and select add\72.txt.
+The file is typically stored in the folder named C:\Texas Instruments-DLP\DLPC900REF-SW-x.x.x\DLPC900REF-GUI\Images and Batch files\, then LCR[DMD]\Images\ folder depending on which DLPC900 DMD EVM is being used.
 Be sure to select the correct file for the DMD EVM being used.
 This file adds 72 1-bit images to the Pattern Design panel.
-See Figure 3-10. - 4.
+See Figure 7-10. - 4.
 Click the Select All Patterns button from Menu bar to select all the images. - 5.
-Under Bit Information select a bit depth of 1 for all images. - 6.
+Under Bit Information select bit depth 1 for all images. - 6.
 Enter 120000 μs for the exposure time for all images. - 7.
 Enter 10000 μs for the dark time for all images. - 8.
 Select color Red for all images. - 9.
 Click the Firmware button at the top of the GUI. - 10.
 Under Batch File check the box next to Add Patterns Images and Clear Existing Patterns.
 These patterns are from the Pattern Design panel.
-See Figure 3-10. - 11.
-Under power up defaults update the firmware tag (ex: dlp9000\6.0.0\72images) - 12.
+See Figure 7-10. - 11.
+Under power up defaults update the firmware tag (ex: dlp6500 6.0.0 72images) - 12.
 Click the Update Firmware button. - 13.
 The GUI displays a pop-up box providing the name of the updated firmware file. - 14.
 Click the Browse button and select the firmware file from step 12. - 15.
 Click the Upload button and allow firmware to be uploaded to the flash memory.

-When a firmware file is uploaded, a cached version of that file is created on the PC in its original folder location.
-Each time a new firmware is uploaded the GUI compares it to the cache file on the PC and only reprogram the new sectors.
+When a firmware file is uploaded, a cached version of that file is created on the PC in its original folder location in a subdirectory named FlashLoaderCache.
+Each time a new firmware is uploaded the GUI compares it to the cache file on the PC and only reprograms the new sectors.
 The cache file is then updated to represent the latest firmware image.
-This can lead to significant download speed improvements if the new firmware and the previous firmware are similar.
+Caching leads to significant download speed improvements if the new firmware and the previous firmware are similar.

-If a full reprogramming of the flash is desired, the user can delete the cache folder or select a firmware image from a different file location.
+If a full reprogramming of the flash is desired, delete the FlashLoaderCache folder or select a firmware image from a different file location that does not have a cached firmware.
+Programming the firmware to a different board requires deleting the FlashLoaderCache.

 - 16. Once the EVM resets and displays a solid curtain, click the Pre-Stored Pattern Mode from the Operating Mode group box. - 17.
-The Pattern Design panel (See Figure 3-10) is displayed which includes the pattern images that were added into the panel in step 3 with all the settings from steps 5-8.
+The Pattern Design panel (See Figure 7-10) is displayed which includes the pattern images that were added into the panel in step 3 with all the settings from steps 5-8.
 If the Pattern Design panel is not displayed, then click the Pattern Mode button at the top of the GUI.
 Press Stop if pattern sequence is currently playing. - 18.
 Click the Update LUT button. - 19.
 Click the Start button. - 20.
 All 72 1-bit images are displayed with the settings that were entered in steps 5-8.